Stuycs-K/project03-final-10-liua-vuongm-yanj/DEVLOG.md

 need to fix tomorrow
 also did extensive testing with semaphores in semaphoretesting folder, playing around to see what i can do with semaphores

+### 2024-01-09 - error debug session today
+I FIGURED OUT HOMER DOESNT WORK FOR CODE, i took entire class period to debug and figure out, will be using marge. no code work today

 ## Carmin Vuong

 ### 2024-01-02 - started our proposal